UPPAbaby have created some really smart and easy to use strollers with the Cruz and Vista. The trick is to pick the right one for your growing family.

 Adding A Second Standing Child (To Either)

-Although the Cruz is basically a single child stroller, it does have the ability to add a second, older child with the addition of a ride-along platform on the back.
-UPPAbaby call this a “piggyback” platform.
+Although the UPPABaby Cruz stroller is basically a single child stroller, it does have the ability to add a second, older child with the addition of a ride-along platform on the back.
+UPPAbaby call this a “piggyback” platform, and the rear wheels are designed to support it.
 You can see it below.

 So, as your children grow older and start to walk a lot more, you always have the ability to give them a ride if and when they get tired.

-This means the Cruz becomes a two child stroller, if you have one older and younger.
-The Vista can then become a three child stroller.
+This means the UPPABaby Cruz stroller becomes a double stroller, if you have one older and younger.
+The UPPABaby Vista V2 can then become a three-child stroller.

 Single Seat vs Seat & Bassinet